 On March 28, 2023, the "Act for Partial Amendment of the Income Tax Act, etc." was enacted in Japan, where the Company is located, to introduce a global minimum tax system in line with Pillar Two model rules.
-This act comes into effect for the Company from the fiscal year beginning April 1, 2024.
+This act was introduced and applicable to the Company from the year ended March 31, 2025.